qiita-spots/qiita/qiita_pet/support_files/doc/source/europeanbioinformaticsinstitute.rst

 `European Nucleotide Archive (ENA) <https://www.ebi.ac.uk/ena>`__, which is the permanent data repository of the `European Bioinformatics Institute (EBI) <https://www.ebi.ac.uk/>`__.
-Submitting to this repository will provide you with a unique identifier for your study, which is generally a requirement for publication.
-Your study will be housed with all other Qiita submissions and so we require adherence to the MiXs standard.
+Submitting to this repository will provide you with a unique identifier for your study, which is generally a requirement for publications.
+Your study will be housed with all other Qiita submissions and so we require adherence to the `MiXs standard <http://gensc.org/mixs/>`__.

-EBI/ENA requires a given set of column fields to describe your samples and experiments which are listed below.
+EBI/ENA requires a given set of column fields to describe your samples and experiments which can be found on the `Knight Lab website <https://knightlab.ucsd.edu/wordpress/?page_id=478>`__ under "MetaData Template" and "Prep Template".
-Without these **Qiita Admins** will not be able to submit.
+Without these, **Qiita Admins** will not be able to submit your data to EBI.
 If you want to submit your data or need help send an email to `qiita.help@gmail.com <qiita.help@gmail.com>`__.
 Help will include advice on additional fields to add to ensure MiXs compliance.